brogar2000/site/docs/index.md

-# The Yggdrasil Screen Reader Project
+# The Odilia Screen Reader Project

-## What is Yggdrasil?
+## What is Odilia?

 Accessibility on Linux has historically been under-developed, under-maintained, and, therefore, gained a reputation of being quite painful to use as a daily driver among disabled people.
 We want to change that.

-Yggdrasil is a new project that aims to create a better Linux screen reader, written in [Rust][rust].
+Odilia is a new project that aims to create a better Linux screen reader, written in [Rust][rust].
 Through this project, we aim to provide a better screen reading experience than the one we currently have in [Orca][orca].
 A screen reader with all the modern features a Windows or macOS user would expect from their computers, some of which are outlined below.